EcoExtreML/zampy/docs/available_datasets.md

 === "CAMS"
     - `carbon_dioxide`

+    Note: model level is set to "60" and all steps are included for downloading.

-    For more information, see [their webpage](https://www.ecmwf.int/en/research/climate-reanalysis/cams-reanalysis).
+    For more information, see [their webpage](https://ads.atmosphere.copernicus.eu/cdsapp#!/dataset/cams-global-ghg-reanalysis-egg4).